pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 **Note** ⸺ This feature changed recently.
 Since v3.6.1 (Pybricks Code v2.6.0), it works as documented below.
 If you made code with earlier versions, _your code will continue to work unchanged_.
-The old curve block works just like before, but it displays a ⚠-icon to remind you to get a new block from the palette.
+The old Drive block curve method works just like before, but it displays a ⚠-icon to remind you to get a new block from the palette.
 Once you do, it will use the new behavior.
 What changed?
 The definition of driving backwards is more logical now, and we added the _veer_ option for